 B. PROCEDURE

-1. When a position in the classified service for which original appointment tests are given becomes vacant, the Employer shall request that the Galion City Manager shall notify the Civil Service Commission of the vacancy.
-The Commission shall certify to the City Manager the names and addresses of the ten (10) candidates standing highest on a suitable eligible list.
-The City Manager shall provide this llist to the Employer
+1. When a position in the classified service for which original appointment tests are given becomes vacant, the Employer shall request that the Mayor shall notify the Civil Service Commission of the vacancy.
+The Commission shall certify to the Mayor the names and addresses of the ten (10) candidates standing highest on a suitable eligible list.
+The City Manager shall provide this list to the Employer

 2. Upon receipt of an eligible list, the Employer shall evaluate the candidates as provided in the Evaluation of Applicants for Classified Positions Section of this manual and may thereafter select one (1) of the ten (10) candidates.
 Upon making an appointment from an eligible list, the Employer shall report to the Commission the name of such appointee, the title and salary of the position and other required information.